kaeti/personal-readme/template.md

 ## How to work with [Your Name] (TEMPLATE)
 *This document is meant to give colleagues a quick rundown on my work preferences, and some context about my life.
-Feel free to edit the template and add whatever information feels important to you!*
+Feel free to edit the template and add whatever information feels important to you!
+You are free to use and share this template under Creative Commons Attribution-ShareAlike 2.5 Generic (CC BY-SA 2.5).*

 ### My work hours:
 *Are you a morning person?
 Or a night owl?
 When should someone expect to work with you?
 When will I be unavailable?*